ICJIA/icjia-accessibility-portal/content/faqs.md

 For public-facing documents, yes.
 Under both IITAA and ADA Title II, conventional electronic documents must be accessible, including:

+**DoIT best practice:** Before creating a document (especially a PDF), consider whether the content could be published as webpage text instead.
+Illinois DoIT recommends — and has always recommended — that webpage text is more accessible than PDF files.
+Actual text on a webpage (for newsletters, news items, etc.) is always more accessible than a brief webpage description with a link to a PDF file that may or may not be accessible.
+This DoIT best practice aligns with WCAG 2.1 Level AA rules and ADA Title II requirements.
+If you must use a document format, ensure it's accessible.

 - PDFs
 - Word documents
 - Excel spreadsheets